waynevanson/data-entry-obsidian-plugin/README.md

 Feel free to submit issues and discussions with your desires [here on GitHub](https://github.com/waynevanson/data-entry-obsidian-plugin/issues/new).

 This is a passion project used to fit my use case, but generalised enough that it could fit yours too.
-Show you <3 by [supporting this work](https://github.com/sponsors/waynevanson) however you can, it would be greatly appreciated!
+Show you <3 by [supporting this work](https://github.com/sponsors/waynevanson).

 ## Summary